SAP-samples/teched2023-AD164/exercises/ex2/README.md

  </details>

-## Exercise 2.5 Consume the data from extended view and Test using Fiori Elements Preview
+## Exercise 2.5 Consume data from extended view and Test using Fiori Elements Preview
 [^Top of page](#)

  <details>